A Glossary of Tea Terms

 Pan-fired: The process most widely utilized in China where the teas are heated and rolled in iron pans to stop the oxidation from occurring.

-Pu’er: A fermented Chinese black tea, also known as Hei Cha, produced in the Yunnan province of China.
-The leaves may be pressed into unique discs or bricks.
-The Mighty Leaf Organic Ancient Trees Pu’er is pressed into a shape called Tuo Cha, or "bowl tea.”
-Pu’er (pronounced poe-are) can be aged and enjoyed for many years.
+Pu’er: Pronounced poe-are, this fermented Chinese black tea, also known as Hei Cha, is produced in the Yunnan province of China.
+The leaves may be pressed into unique discs or bricks and can be aged and enjoyed for many years.

 - Pungent: A tea tasting term describing a tea liquor with a marked briskness and an astringent effect, but without bitterness.